owncloud/ocis/docs/architecture/posixfs-storage-driver.md

 ### FS Watcher

-The Joint Access Storage Driver supports two different watchers for detecting changes to the filesystem.
+The Posix FS Storage Driver supports two different watchers for detecting changes to the filesystem.
 The watchfolder watcher is better tested and supported at that point.

 #### GPFS File Audit Logging